sajidsarker/sajidsarker.github.io/_posts/2022-08-30-seattle-airbnb-crisp-dm-project.md

 ### Business Understanding

-On a preliminary review of the data schema, I am interested in finding some answers to the following questions:
+On a preliminary review of the data schema, I am interested in finding answers to the following questions:

 1. What are the highest rated areas to to reserve accommodations in Seattle?
 2. What are the highest revenue generating neighbourhoods in Seattle?